 With official seat in Yaoundé, CAMBIN was first constituted in May 2005 and officially legalized in June 2006.

-- Enjoy the advantages and discussion offered by Cameroon’s largest and most active Bioethics forum.
+- Enjoy the advantages and discussions offered by Cameroon’s largest and most active Bioethics forum.

 - Interact with different biomedical scientists, bioethicists, social scientists, medical doctors and many other health professionals nationwide, around Africa and the world.